devtrillo/macos/README.md

     ```

 2. run the commands to install nixos
-3. run `stow .` to configure all of the programs that we use
+3. run `eza --only-dirs -I nix | xargs -n 1 stow` to configure all of the programs that we use